milomg/reactively/Reactive-algorithms.md

 The frameworks are all plenty fast for typical applications.
 The charts report the number of updated reactive elements per millisecond on an M1 laptop.
-Typical applications will do much more work than a framework benchmark, and at these speeds the framework unlikely to bottleneck overall performance.
+Typical applications will do much more work than a framework benchmark, and at these speeds the frameworks are unlikely to bottleneck overall performance.
 Most important is that the framework not run any user code unnecessarily.

 That said, there's learning here to improve performance of all the frameworks.